goldstack/goldstack/workspaces/templates/packages/lambda-node-trigger/README.md

 ## Guides and How Tos

+### Performing a DLQ redrive

+The main queue is configured to send all failed messages to a DLQ.
+You can send these messages back to the main queue through a DLQ redrive.
+For this, simply go to the queue ending on `[your queue name]-dlq` in SQS in the AWS console.
+And then click on 'Start DLQ Redrive' at the top righthand side of the screen.
+Select 'source queue' as the source.
+No need to provide your queue name, since the main and DLQ queue were already linked during infrastructure set up.

+This will send the messages back to the main queue.

+To learn more, see [Learn how to configure a dead-letter queue redrive in Amazon SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-dead-letter-queue-redrive.html)

 ### Adding environment variables

 Environment variables are defined in the Terraform source code for this template.
 Specifically they are defined in the `infra/aws/lambda.tf` file in the resource `resource "aws_lambda_function" "main"`.
 By default, there is one environment variable specified that identifies the Goldstack deployment used.